italoplk/predictorLF/README.md

   --run-name: An text specifier that will be attached to the start of the config name.

-  --context-size: 'Size of the context [8, 16,32,64] (default 64)
+  --context-size: 'Size of the context [8, 16,32,64] (default: 64)

-  --predictor-size: Size of the predictor [8,16, 32] (default 32)
+  --predictor-size: Size of the predictor [8,16, 32] (default: 32)

-  --epochs: Number of epochs (default 100)
+  --epochs: Number of epochs (default: 100)

   --model: CNN arquitecture to be used in training.
-(Check Trainer.py for all possible options)
+(Check Trainer.py for all possible options. default: 3k ----> biggest and better cnn)

   --num-filters:  #filters to be used in the CNN layers.
 (Are multiplied by up to *8 in the last layers)

-  --skip-connections: To apply skip connections in the architectures. (appliable to most architectures) (Skip, residual_connections, default= noSkip)
+  --skip-connections: To apply skip connections in the architectures. (appliable to most architectures) (Skip, residual_connections, default: noSkip)